clberube/bisip2/docs/user/install.rst

   import bisip
   bisip.run_test()

-If everything is OK the code will load a data file and perform ColeCole and Debye decomposition of a data file, then print the best parameters and plot traces and fit quality for the decomposition approach.
-Then you should see the following line:
+If everything is OK the code will load a data file and perform inversion of a data file using various models.
+Then it will print the best parameters and plot traces and fit quality for the last model used.
+At the end, you should see the following line:

 .. code-block:: text